mitungeorge/Youtube-application/README.md

-#Youtube-Application
+# Video Application

-Web Application that enables you to search and watch your favorite videos.
-Technolgies used: React.JS, Google Youtube API
+This application enables you to search and watch your favorite youtube videos.
+Technologies used : React.JS, Google Yoube API